 The FAU calendar is online and indicates the dates of graduation as well as the last day to submit an application for your degree.
 Effective Fall 2018, theses are submitted only digitally as a pdf. and not as a hard copy.
 Only the signed signature page is submitted as a hard copy.

-(1) Thesis archiving form; (2) Thesis assessment form--both to the Associate Dean, HC 133.
-(See links below)
+(1) Faculty consent form (for thesis archiving); (2) Thesis assessment form--both to the Associate Dean, HC 133.
+(See below for alternate pdf versions and additional information)

 Thesis Proposal Form

-Thesis Release Form (for student to sign and submit with thesis)
+Student Consent form (for thesis release) (for student to sign and submit with thesis signature page)

 Thesis Assessment Google Form (for thesis advisors to complete) | pdf version | Additional information about the Academic Learning Compact